Garage fire: Many gas cylinders stored at foreign workers' cramped quarters | Law-Order

 Garage fire: Many gas cylinders stored at foreign workers' cramped quarters

-A gas cylinder was next to each bed of around 38 foreign workers in the cramped living quarters above an automobile garage here in the Maldivian capital where a massive fire broke out on Thursday, a ghastly accident which killed at least 10 people, including eight Indians.The fire broke out in the car repair garage in M.
+A gas cylinder was next to each bed of around 38 foreign workers in the cramped living quarters above an automobile garage here in the Maldivian capital where a massive fire broke out on Thursday, a ghastly accident which killed at least 10 people, including nine Indians.The house, an accommodation building for expatriates described as a pigeon block by neighbours and locals in M.

 - Country: